 Implementation, monitoring and review

-The ACMA’s Social Media Producer and Engagement Manager are responsible for the implementation, monitoring and review of all social media channels and activities.
+The ACMA’s Media and Communications team is responsible for the implementation, monitoring and review of all social media channels and activities.

 Each social media channel is monitored during working hours and outside working hours when necessary.

 A social media plan is implemented for each social media platform where the ACMA is present.